 The PAS team (Practice Advancement Strategies) began the process with fundamental building blocks:

--an assessment and gap analysis of the practice
+-an assessment and gap analysis of the practice to determine workflows

 -workflow redesign and changes in policies and procedures, based on the assessment